artisticat1/obsidian-tikzjax/README.md

     }
 }
 ````
-And then the settings can be imported using the macro `%:input path/to/settings`:
+And then the settings can be imported using the macro `%:input path/to/settings`
+(with no indent before `%`):
 <img width=300 align="right" src="./imgs/img7.png">
 ````latex
 ```tikz